List of CIA controversies: Security failures

 On December 30, 2009, a suicide attack occurred in the Forward Operating Base Chapman attack in the province of Khost, Afghanistan.
 Seven CIA officers, including the chief of the base, were killed and six others seriously wounded in the attack.

+The September 11 attacks have been viewed by some as an example of shortcomings for the United States' various intelligence agencies.
+George W Bush's administration has openly stated they did not foresee the possibility of airliners being used as weapons, despite regular briefings from intelligence agencies and prior incidents of airliners being hijacked domestically and abroad.

 Counterintelligence failures

-Perhaps the most disruptive incident involving counterintelligence was James Jesus Angleton's search for a mole, based on the statements of a Soviet defector, Anatoliy Golitsyn.
-A second defector, Yuri Nosenko, challenged Golitsyn's claims, with the two calling one another Soviet double agents.
+Perhaps the most disruptive incident involving counterintelligence was CIA Counterintelligence Chief James Angleton's search for a mole or moles, based on GRU Colonel Pyotr Popov's allegedly having told his Russia-born CIA handler, George Kisevalter in April 1958 that he had recently heard a drunken GRU colonel brag that the Kremlin knew all about the Lockheed U-2 spy plane, and the December 1961-on statements of a Soviet defector, KGB Major Anatoliy Golitsyn.
+A second defector, putative KGB officer Yuri Nosenko, who contacted the CIA in Geneva six months after Golitsyn's defection, challenged Golitsyn's claims, with the two calling one another Soviet double agents.
 Many CIA officers fell under career-ending suspicion; the details of the relative truths and untruths from Nosenko and Golitsyn may never be released, or, in fact, may not be fully understood.
 The accusations also crossed the Atlantic to the British intelligence services, which also were damaged by molehunts.

-Edward Lee Howard, David Henry Barnett, both field operations officers sold secrets to Russia.
+Edward Lee Howard, David Henry Barnett, both field operations officers, sold secrets to Russia.
 William Kampiles, a low-level worker in the CIA 24-hour Operations Center, sold the Soviets a detailed operational manual for the KH-11 reconnaissance satellite.